 International students from non-EU/EEA countries should keep in mind that to apply for a visa or temporary residence permit, they will have to provide proof of sufficient means of subsistence for the entire stay in Estonia.
-If a student has been accepted to the doctoral student position and plans self-funded study, monthly income must meet the requirements established by law, in addition to which the student will need to purchase health insurance coverage for the full period of study in Estonia.
+If a student has been accepted to the doctoral student position, monthly income must meet the requirements established by law, in addition to which the student will need to purchase health insurance coverage for the full period of study in Estonia.
 Moreover, when planning funds, take into account monthly living expenses in Estonia.

 A doctoral student may be paid a salary or a stipend.
 When deciding on the appropriate payment method, following articles of the Income Tax Act must be taken into account.

 A stipend is a future-oriented benefit, which is paid for the promotion of the acquisition of knowledge or skills, development of competences and creative or scientific activities.
 A stipend does not include payments which recognise or remunerate any activities or by making which a person who made the payment acquires the rights to the work.
 Learn more